-Other personal expenses like soft drinks, the cost of snacks, and other miscellaneous expenses must be borne by you.
+Personal expenses like soft drinks, the cost of snacks, and other miscellaneous expenses must be borne by you.
 En route, there may come a time when you need to buy something, and all these expenses should fall under miscellaneous expenses.
 For this very reason, always carry extra cash ( Nepali rupees if possible).
 You can withdraw money from ATMs in Kathmandu, or Namche Bazaar.
 I couldn't exactly put down the cost of miscellaneous expenses for many reasons.
-But if I have to come down to the cost, I would say US$ 100 should suffice.

 Get help from our travel specialists for holiday ideas that matches your interests.

 The final words I have (to say) is that you must do the Everest Base Camp Trek at least once in your lifetime.
 And maybe twice if you wish to!
-The cost of Everest Base Camp Trek can range from as low as US$500 to US$4500.
-The normal or Budget-Friendly Everest Base Camp Trek has an affordable price tag, while the luxury trek is a lot expensive.
+The cost of EBCTrek can range from as low as US$500 to US$4500.
+The normal or Budget-Friendly Trek has an affordable price tag, while the luxury trek is a lot expensive.
 But that comes with luxury options.
-If you are an independent traveler, you can do an independent Everest Base Camp Trek.
+If you are an independent traveler, you can do an independent hie to Everest Base Camp.
 Or you can hire a guide and porter for convenience.
 You can organize a trek from a local or international tour operator as well.
 But make sure that you go with local guides with decades of experience, just like the guides from Third Rock Adventures.